 def spider_opened(self, spider):

 So, to process all requests spider makes we use process_request() method and likewise for responses we use process_response().
-Let's drop scraping of all products that start with a letter s:
+Let's drop scraping of all products that starts with the id 1:

 def process_request(self, request, spider):

-raise IgnoreRequest(f'skipping product starting with letter "s" {request.url}')
+raise IgnoreRequest(f'skipping product with the ID "1" {request.url}')

 return None